-Baby Brachial Plexus Injury rehabilitation in London – Baby Paediatric Physiotherapy treatment in London, at Home or at our Practices in Belgravia Westminster SW1 or Clapham SW4 near Battersea with our physiotherapist specialised in brachial plexus injuries
+Baby Brachial Plexus Injury rehabilitation in London – Baby Paediatric Physiotherapy treatment in London at our practices in East London Moorgate EC2, Belgravia Westminster SW1 and Clapham SW4 near Battersea or at your home in London with our physiotherapist specialised in brachial plexus injuries

 Our baby paediatric physiotherapist in London is specialised in Baby and Children Injuries such as Brachial Plexus Injury following a difficult birth.

 Brachial Plexus Birth Injury, also known as brachial plexus injury, is an injury to the brachial plexus nerves that occurs in about one to three out of every 1,000 births.
 The nerves of the brachial plexus may be stretched, compressed, or torn in a difficult delivery which can result in a loss of muscle function, or even paralysis of the upper arm (Erb’s Palsy) or lower arm (Klumpke’s Palsy).

 At Baby Physio London, our paediatric physiotherapist is specialised in Brachial Plexus Injury for babies and children of all ages.
 She has years of experience and extensive training in neuro paediatric physiotherapy.
 She will assess your baby with specific tests in order to determine the severity of the brachial plexus injury and to tailor a rehabilitation program for the child that will be ludic and fun while efficient.
 The goal will be to either recover fully, or to give the child the best use of their arm and shoulder, as well as to stimulate them.